Jeffrey-Sarnoff/IFastSum/README.md

 This implements IFastSum from "Some Highly Accurate Basic Linear Algebra Subroutines" by Yuhang Zhao (c) 2010.
 I have introduced two minor changes:

-       If the intermediate summand overflow, NaN is returned (Zhao's version terminates on overflow).
+       If the intermediate summand overflow, Inf is returned (Zhao's version terminates on overflow).
        Round3 is reimplemented using reinterpret; this is somewhat faster than Zhao's Round3.

 ### Use